 I worked for more than a decade as a professor in the Clinical Health Psychology Doctoral Program at the California School of Professional Psychology/Alliant University in San Diego.
 During this time, I chaired more than 20 doctoral dissertation students and mentored many others.
 A big part of my research program looked at how an expressive writing intervention helped people cope with stresses like past traumas, unemployment, chronic illness, or relationship breakups.
 I also researched how stressors and emotions influence health, happiness, and success.
 I taught graduate courses on topics such as Cognitive-Behavior Therapy, Health Psychology, Stress and Coping, Culture, and Cognition and Emotion.
 I also supervised practicum students.
 During this time, I published more than 50 research articles and conference abstracts in academic journals like The Journal of Personality and Social Psychology.
 I also spoke at national conferences of the American Psychological Association and the Society of Behavioral Medicine, and wrote chapters for books including Positive Psychology: Exploring the Best in People, Handbook of Health Psychology and Behavioral Medicine, and The Writing Cure.

 A few years after my daughter was born, I moved to Marin County, just north of San Francisco.
 It is a beautiful place to live with many natural trails and healthy, organic food.
 I started a clinical practice in Mill Valley, which I built from the ground up – a source of great pride to me.
 I became more focused on mindfulness, self-compassion, and neuroscience as part of my treatment and approach.
-During this time, I also presented continuing education workshops to psychologists, and started writing a blog – The Mindful Self-Express – for Psychology Today that currently has over 8 million pageviews.
-I am very active on social media and have almost 50,000 Twitter followers.
+During this time, I also presented continuing education workshops to psychologists, and started writing a blog – The Mindful Self-Express – for Psychology Today that currently has over 18 million pageviews.
+I am very active on social media and have more than 50,000 Twitter followers.
 I was named one of the Most Prominent Psychologists to follow on Twitter by The British Psychological Society.

 My first book The Stress-Proof Brain was published in 2017.
 In the book, I explain that the key to coping with stress is in how we respond to the situations and things that stress or threaten to overwhelm us.
 The Stress-Proof Brain offers powerful, comprehensive tools based in mindfulness, neuroscience, and positive psychology to help you put a stop to unhealthy responses to stress, empowering you in mastering your emotional responses, overcoming negative thinking, and creating a more stress-tolerant brain.